-A visit to the vet care will help you get a conclusive diagnosis on the cause of vomiting.
-Your vet will also provide treatment options best suit for your dog.
+A visit to the vet care will help you get a conclusive diagnosis of the cause of vomiting.
+Your vet will also provide treatment options best suit your dog.
 It is important to always deworm our dogs regularly against parasitic infections.

 Like in humans, sometimes the medication we use to treat our dogs may have adverse effects on their bodies.
-Vomiting is one of the most exhibited side effects to most medications.
+Vomiting is one of the most exhibited side effects of most medications.

 What should I do if my dog is vomiting?